confio/tgrade-docs/developer/02-smart-contracts/06-next-steps.md

 # Next Steps

-This is a very simple example for the escrow contract we developed, but it should show you what is possible, limited only by the wasm code you upload and the json messages you send.
-The next step is [Hijack Escrow tutorial](https://docs.cosmwasm.com/tutorials/hijack-escrow/intro) where you will edit a smart contract to put a backdoor that enables a thief to steal funds.
+This is a very simple example for the name service contract we interacted, but it should show you what is possible, limited only by the wasm code you upload and the json messages you send.

 - [Videos and Workshops](https://docs.cosmwasm.com/tutorials/videos-workshops): We curated some video and workshop resources you can take a look at